Physical Education

 The physical education program at Randolph-Macon Academy provides an opportunity for students to develop efficient and effective motor skills and to embark on a continuing program of physical fitness.
-By engaging in team sports, students develop confidence and emotional control, and learn the rules of good sportsmanship.
-Physical education credits are awarded for participation in interscholastic and intramural sports.
-One-half credit is awarded for every season of participation.
-Most of the physical education activities are conducted after the classroom instruction.
+Students are given the opportunity to earn physical education credits through several different options.
+Credits can be earned for participation in interscholastic sports and through one of the elective physical education classes offered.
+One-half credit could be earned through each season of a sport or for a semester of PE class.
+Physical education activities are conducted during the day and after classroom instruction.

 Personal Fitness

 This is a strength-building class consisting of circuit training with progressive guidance in technique safety and personal goal achievement.
-This class is designed for athletes and is conducted during the school day.
+Although this class is designed for athletes, it is open to all students in grades 10-12.
+Students will understand and demonstrate proper use of the weight room and will develop a personal work-out program.

 Competitive Sports